|

 presented The Hitman and Her music show from various nightclubs,

 including Mr Smiths nightclub at Bridge Foot on ITV, alongside Michaela Strachan.
+On

 TV he presented a series of programmes for Channel 4/Discovery Channel about his other passion: railways.
 The programme was called